Density of PVC Material | A Comprehensive Guide

 Chemical Properties

-Finally, the chemical properties, primarily the resistance to chemicals, oils, and other solvents, are also tied to the density of PVC.
+Finally, PVC’s density is also tied to its chemical properties, primarily its resistance to chemicals, oils, and other solvents.

 From my experience, higher-density PVC shows superior resistance to chemicals and solvents than its lower-density counterparts.